andyttran/guide_to_algorithms/README.md

 ## 3. Learn Linear Data Structures

 * **Arrays and Dynamic Arrays:** Start here to learn more about arrays and dynamic arrays.
 If you began your development journey learning Python, Ruby, or JavaScript, you may not have been exposed to primitive array data structures (continuous blocks of memory) because your language has abstracted the concept of arrays into a more powerful, more functional data structures.
-Lets jump back to the old times and find out what arrays really are under the hood.
+Let's jump back to the old times and find out what arrays really are under the hood.
 	* 	[OpenMyMind - Arrays and Dynamic Arrays](http://algorithms.openmymind.net/structures/arrays.html)

 * **Linked Lists, Stacks, and Queues** These linear data structures are often neglected as data structures in Python, Ruby, and JavaScript because Lists and Arrays in these languages has combined their functionality.
 It is still important to understand how they are constructed, and how to nagivate through these more limited functionality data structures.
 Often we are given constraints, learning to work with these constraints make us more aware ways to tackle a problem.
 That starts with really understanding these linear data structues.